 What is Fatebound?

 Fatebound is a series of novels by Seth Pen.
 It is a fantasy/scifi set in an alternate universes consisting of three known solar systems: the Sun, Solaris, and Delia.
-The story follows a multitude of characters and their tales as they intertwine to save their world.
-War, love, magic, time travel, and fate combine as civilization opposes chaos in life’s pursuit for immortality.
+The story follows a multitude of characters and their tales as they intertwine to save the universe.
+War, love, magic, with just a lil bit of time travel but a whole lotta fate combine as civilization opposes chaos in life’s pursuit for immortality.

 What should I know before I start reading?
 Three things:

-- Chapters are spliced with “Tales” that include important lore to understanding the full plot of Fatebound but – as you get started, this lore will probably bore you the fuck out – you may just want to skim these sections.
-The lore is split with portions of dialogue where Joe or other characters ask for clarity, these small portions often include more pertinent information, information that specifically pertain to Volume 3’s plot – so if you do chose to skim, those tangents may be the only sections you really need to swallow.
+- About the “Tales” – Chapters are spliced with “Tales” that include important lore but as you get started, you may just want to skim these sections.
+The lore is split with portions of dialogue where characters ask for clarity or argue over the truth of the tale, these small portions often include more immediately important information so, if you do chose to skim, those tangents may be the only sections you really need to swallow.
+That said, the lore does help one grasp the politics and the people at play in the story – and there are a lot of people – so as you read further into Joe’s adventure in Journey of the Sun Child you will likely become more and more curious about the secrets revealed in the lore.

 How Can I Be a Part of Fatebound?

-NOTE FOR ALL INTERESTED ARTISTS: The original Fatebound series will be published in novel form, however, we are looking for artists to reproduce the books into graphic novel form and – eventually, animated or live action TV or Movie form.
+NOTE FOR ALL INTERESTED VISUAL ARTISTS: The original Fatebound series will be published in novel form, however, we are looking for artists to reproduce the books into graphic novel form and – eventually, animated or live action TV or film.
 We are also interested in artists willing to depict scenes or characters.
-Anyone interested in drawing for the Fatebound series should email email@example.com (This is Stephen Lundy’s email, he will then get in contact with Seth Pen) a query complete with a handful of examples that should adequately display the inquirer’s artistic style and ability.
+Anyone interested in drawing for the Fatebound series should email email@example.com (This is Stephen Lundy’s email, Seth Pen is off the grid) a query complete with a handful of examples that should adequately display the inquirer’s artistic style and ability.

 SPECIAL THANKS TO – Nancy Lundy, Joe Lundy, Taylor Hill